lfuelling/esx_redpill/README.md

 1. Place repo in `resources/[esx]/`
 2. Add `start esx_redpill` to bottom of `server.cfg`
 3. Go to Fort Zancudo's elevator (right below the UFO) to trigger mission start

+*(You can ignore the SQL file for now, there is no integration with esx_jobs implemented right now!)*

 ## Usage